Floorp-Projects/Floorp/toolkit/components/telemetry/docs/environment.rst

 *Note:* This is not submitted with all ping types due to privacy concerns.
 This and other data is inspected under the `data collection policy <https://wiki.mozilla.org/Firefox/Data_Collection>`_.

+Some parts of the environment must be fetched asynchronously at startup.
+We don't want other Telemetry components to block on waiting for the environment, so some items may be missing from it until the async fetching finished.
+This currently affects the following sections:

+- profile
+- addons

 Structure::

     {